 In this activity, students will have the opportunity to learn how the brain changes across the lifespan and gain an understanding of normal signs of aging versus the warning signs of Alzheimer's disease.
-The video will provide a window into what dementia is.
+The videos will provide a window into what it's like living with dementia.
 Through the supplemental sensory activity, students will have the opportunity to experience firsthand some of the challenges associated with daily activities when living with dementia.